 The Technology Update

-Finding a connection hasn’t been too difficult either.
-As long as you have a passport I’m pretty sure you can get a local SIM card in every country.
-I didn’t need one in most countries so I can’t confirm for sure, but there were places to buy SIM cards everywhere.
+Staying connected hasn’t been too difficult either.
+As long as you have a passport, I’m pretty sure you can get a local SIM card in every country I visited.
+I didn’t need one in most places so I can’t confirm for sure, but there were places to buy SIM cards everywhere.
 I will summarise by country below.

-My old Garmin GPS ceased to be much use after I left Europe.
-This wasn’t a big problem as Google Maps and Citymaps2go have been all that I’ve needed to navigate with.
-As long as you have regular wifi you can save your destinations in advance on Google Maps and that will cache sufficient information to navigate with.
-In combination with Citymaps2go (as long as I had downloaded the correct areas) I was able to navigate to most locations.
+As long as you have regular Wi-Fi you can save your destinations in advance on Google Maps, which caches sufficient information to navigate with.
+In combination with Citymaps2go, as long as I had downloaded the correct areas, I was able to navigate to most locations.

 Communications and Security

 My iPhone has done pretty much everything for communications.
-On the odd occasion it hasn’t, my Delorme satellite tracker has been brilliant for staying in touch when I’m away from an internet connection and has probably the reason why I haven’t brought a SIM card in many places.
-I could email, send tweets and update Facebook from anywhere.
-The Delorme has also created my live route map around the world and recorded my route in extreme detail.
-Every 10 minutes it can send my location (provided I have a clear view to a satellite).
+On the odd occasion it hasn’t, my Delorme satellite tracker has been brilliant for staying in touch when I’m away from an internet connection.

 Fortunately I haven’t had to use the emergency SOS button yet, and my Iridium satellite phone hasn’t been required either.
-It will probably only be needed in an emergency, which makes it an expensive accessory for the trip but provides piece of mind.
+It will probably only be needed in an emergency, which makes it an expensive accessory for this trip but provides peace of mind.
 If I wasn’t going to a number of the world’s current hotspots, I probably wouldn’t have brought it along.

-Unfortunately I didn’t get to test it in Turkmenistan because the internet could only be found in special cafes, and wifi in expensive hotels.
+Unfortunately I didn’t get to test it in Turkmenistan, because the internet could only be found in special cafes, and Wi-Fi in expensive hotels.
 I wasn’t there for long so I didn’t try.
-You don’t have to use Witopia as others will work, but it worked well for me.
-I’d recommend it.
+You don’t have to use Witopia as other VPNs will also work, but I’ve been happy with it.

 Social Media Channels